CarlosA012/EDM-Portfolio/Midterm Lab Task 3/README.md

 # Step 2
 - State with the most Data Science jobs
-- Job role with the highest average salary (Complete the dashboard)
+- Job role with the highest and lowest average salary (Complete the dashboard)
 - Company size that pays the highest salary (Complete the dashboard)
 - Sector employing the least and most Data Science-related jobs
 - Sector with the minimum and maximum average salary